hyperledger-labs/orion-server/docs/getting-started/launching-one-node/binary.md

 ## 1) Prerequisites

 To build an executable binary file, the following prerequisites should be installed on the platform on which Orion will be deployed.

   - **[Go Programming Language](https://golang.org/)**: The database uses the Go Programming Language for many of its components.
 Go version 1.16.x or higher is required.
   - **[Make](https://man7.org/linux/man-pages/man1/make.1.html)**: To build a binary file and execute a unit-test, the `make` utility is required.
-  - **[Git](https://github.com/git-guides/install-git)**: Used to clone the code repository.
+  - **[Git](https://github.com/git-guides/install-git)**: Git is used to clone the code repository.

 ## 2) Build